 Kellye Garrett Garrett has had a career working in Hollywood, including working as a production assistant for the TV series Angela’s Eyes and writing for the CBS show Cold Case.
 She has also been a magazine editor, and holds a B. S. in magazine writing from Florida A&M as well as an MFA in screenwriting from the University of South California.
 She currently lives in her home state of New Jersey, working in New York at a media company.
 Her mystery series, the Detective By Day Mystery Series, stars Dayna Anderson, a struggling Hollywood actress.

 Eva Gates (aka Vicki Delany) Author of the Lighthouse Library Mystery Series, Eva Gates was once a professional computer programmer who has since retired to pursue her “dream job” of writing.
 Gates writes the Lighthouse Library Mystery Series which has, as its sleuth, librarian Lucy Richardson.
 Oh, and the library cat, Charles!
-As Vicki Delany she writes the Constable Molly Smith Mystery Series which is set in British Columbia and the Klondike Mystery Series, set in Alaska.
-Delany also writes the Merry Wilkinson Year-Round Christmas Mystery Series.
+As Vicki Delany she is the author of the Merry Wilkinson Year-Round Christmas Mystery Series which is set in New York, as well as the Sherlock Holmes Bookshop Mystery Series which is set on Cape Cod and stars Gemma Doyle.
+She also writes the Tea by the Sea Mystery Series which features Lily Roberts, a Cape Cod tea shop owner and Rose, her grandmother who runs a Victorian bed & breakfast.
+Delany also writes the Constable Molly Smith Mystery Series which features a new constable in British Columbia and the Klondike Mystery Series which is set in late 19th century Yukon territories.

 L. Gaus Gaus is a retired chemistry professor who writes the Ohio Amish Mystery Series which features a college professor/sleuth…